elitewhale75/SockLib/README.md

-# IPCLib
+# SockLib

-A Simple IPC Interface that supports two-way communication between related/unrelated Linux proccesses.
-Unix domain sockets named pipes will be supported.
+A simple Unix Domain Socket Library that supports multiplexing and thread safety

 ## Features